Robotgir/docker_for_airsim/README.md

     `ros2 topic list`

-### To build AirSIm related ros2 packages on foxy there are some fixes that needed to be made on my side inside docker.
+### To build AirSim related ros2 packages on foxy there are some fixes that needed to be made on my side inside docker.

 - see if these commits are applicable to you
     - https://github.com/Robotgir/AirSim/commit/4444d7464c62330a3e4b5b112604810287124d82